dylanpieper/chatalot/README.md

 ### State Management

-Batch processing automatically saves state as a file and can resume interrupted operations:
+Batch processing automatically saves progress to an `.rds` file on the disk and allows you to resume interrupted operations:

 ``` r
 result <- chat$batch(prompts, state_path = "chat_state.rds")